HackBerkeley/intro-git/README.md

 - bug tracking
 - feature requests

 Which makes Github *excellent* for collaboration.
 The open-source community especially loves using Github.
-So do hackathon teammates, and probably people who want to see your code.
+So do hackathon teammates, and technical recruiters.

 ####Download/Install (Pre-requisite)
 1. Please follow instructions for your OS here: `http://git-scm.com/book/en/v2/Getting-Started-Installing-Git`